 • The screening consists of 1 visit to the clinical site in Cardiff.
-This visit is anticipated to take half a day to a full day and must take place between pregnancy week 19 and the end of week 24.
+This visit is anticipated to take half a day to a full day and must take place between pregnancy week 19 and 24.

 • This visit will confirm that you are carrying a boy.
 The study team will check if your unborn son is affected or not by XLHED using a non-invasive ultrasound scan.